jonasangstrom/bloggen/_posts/2020-11-09-gifs_in_python.md

 date: 2020-11-09 09:12 +0100
 ---
-I have always made gifs from a set of images in [Gimp](https://www.gimp.org/), but for an upcoming project I wanted to make a gif from mp4 file.
+I have always made gifs from a set of images in [Gimp](https://www.gimp.org/), but for an upcoming project I wanted to make a gif from a mp4 file.
 Doing this in Gimp seemed to be a bit involved including first extracting images in [VLC](https://www.videolan.org/index.sv.html).
 So this was a good excuse to learn how to do it in python, as I was sure [there must be a better way](https://www.youtube.com/watch?v=wf-BqAjZb8M).

-I found [this script](https://gist.github.com/michaelosthege/cd3e0c3c556b70a79deba6855deb2cc8) using imageio by some quick googling which was doing approximately what I wanted.
-I had imageio installed already but when I ran the code I had to install imageio-ffmpeg which was easily done.
+Via some quick googling I found [this script](https://gist.github.com/michaelosthege/cd3e0c3c556b70a79deba6855deb2cc8) using imageio, which was doing approximately what I wanted.
+I had imageio installed already but the code also required installing imageio-ffmpeg, which was easily done.

 ```bash
 pip install imageio-ffmpeg